kaiwenzha/Sentiment-Analysis-with-Hierarchical-Attention-Network/README.md

 - English: 86.25%
 - Note that you may try your own word embedding or train the model with a new language.

+## Examples

+- **Positive**: *"This toothbrush and its replacement heads are awesome!!  your teeth feel great after every brush!!  highly recommended!"*
+- **Negative**: *"I heard a lot about this product so I tried it.
+About a hour after giving it to my dog he started licking his feet until they were really wet.
+He didn't like it in his food and wouldn't try it again later."*

 ## Contributors

 This repo is maintained by [Han Xue](https://github.com/xiaoxiaoxh), [Kaiwen Zha](https://github.com/KaiwenZha) and [Qibing Ren](https://github.com/renqibing).